rfcx/guardian-software/README.md

     2. Guardian is registered
     3. **SD card** is connected *(any size is okay -- tested up to 64GB)*
     4. There is internet connection
-    5. You don't need to press the **start button**.
-It will start the service automatically.
-You can also check the status in the app.

 #### Install apps